ceph/ceph/doc/radosgw/notifications.rst

 Get Topic Attributes
 ````````````````````

-Returns information about a specific topic.
-This includes push-endpoint information, if provided.
+This returns information about a specific topic.
+This includes push-endpoint
+information, if provided.

 ::